Vey-Digital/vey-digital.github.io/about.md

 ### Infrastructure and Deployment
 • Deployable across AWS, Google Cloud, Azure, or Vercel
 • Uses MLOps for automated testing, version control, and monitoring
-• Supports Retrieval-Augmented Generation (RAG) for context-aware accuracy
+• Supports Retrieval-Augmented Generation (RAG) for context aware accuracy
 • Built for scalability, observability, and governance

 This framework allows VeyDigital to deliver customized AI agents that align with each client’s environment, secure, compliant, and optimized for long-term performance.